samuelim01/tp/docs/UserGuide.md

 - `vendor delete 2` followed by `undo` deletes, then restores the 2nd vendor in WedLog.

 Expected behaviour upon success:
-- Restores WedLog to its previous state
+- Restores WedLog to its previous state.

 Expected behaviour upon failure:
 - No states to undo: Displays error message “There is no change to undo!”